LCA-CI-builds-repair/open_model_zoo/demos/face_recognition_demo/python/README.md

 # Face Recognition Python\* Demo

-This example demonstrates an approach to create interactive applications for video processing.
+This example demonstrates an approach to create interactive ap  -h, --help            Display help message and exitlications for video processing.
 It shows the basic architecture for building model pipelines supporting model placement on different devices and simultaneous parallel or sequential execution using OpenVINO library in Python.